Biased random walk in positive random conductances on $\mathbb{Z}^{d}$: Results

 This result proves that trapping phenomena may occur in an elliptic regime, that is, when all transition probabilities are positive.

-Let us rapidly discuss the different main ways the walk may be trapped (see Figure 1): \begin{enumerate} \item an edge with high conductance surrounded by normal conductances, \item a normal edge surrounded by very small conductances, \end{enumerate}
+Let us rapidly discuss the different main ways the walk may be trapped (see Figure \ref{fig1}): \begin{longlist}[(2)] \item[(1)] an edge with high conductance surrounded by normal conductances; \item[(2)] a normal edge surrounded by very small conductances. \end{longlist}

 Let us discuss how the first type of traps function.
 Assume that we have an edge $e$ of conductance $c_*(e)$ surrounded by edges of fixed conductances, say 1.
 A simple computation shows that the walk will need a time of the order of $c_*(e)$ to leave the endpoints of $e$.
 Hence, if the expectation of $c_*$ is infinite, then the annealed exit time of the $e$ is infinite.
 Heuristically, one edge is enough to trap the walk strongly.
 This phenomenon is enough to explain the zero-speed regime.